scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 The next phase of the journey, focuses on the research and development side of signals and systems work.
 During a sabbatical working for a small engineering firm, academic year 2013-2014, Python and IPython notebook (IPython kernel for Jupyter) served as the primary digital signal processing modeling tools on three different projects.
-Initially it was not clear which tool whould be best, but following discussions with co-workers Python seemed to be the right choice.
-Note for the most part the signals and systems analysis team was new to Python, all of us having spent many years using MATLAB/Octave.
+Initially it was not clear which tool would be best, but following discussions with co-workers Python seemed to be the right choice.
+Note, for the most part, the signals and systems analysis team was new to Python, all of us having spent many years using MATLAB/Octave [MATLAB]_/[Octave]_.
 A nice motivating factor is that Python was already in the workflow with one of the real-time DSP products used by the company, so prototyping algorithms in Python using ``numpy`` was a already proven.

 The third and current phase of the Python transformation began at the start of the 2014-2015 academic year.
-The big move was made to push out Python to the students, via the IPython Notebook, in five courses: digital signal processing, digital communications, analog communications, statistical signal processing, and real-time signal processing.
+The move was made to push out Python to the students, via the IPython Notebook, in five courses: digital signal processing, digital communications, analog communications, statistical signal processing, and real-time signal processing.
 Four of the courses are traditional lecture format, while the fifth is very hands-on lab oriented, involving embedded systems programming and hardware